All comparisonsNote-taking apps

 RemNote

-Logseq fails first because local file setup and graph configuration are required before studying.
+Logseq fails first because it breaks when local file setup and graph configuration are required before studying.

 Verdict